caolan/magery/README.md

   (and large) enhancements

 I wrote this library to prove that you don't need a 'single page app' to build great dynamic websites.
-In many cases the best possible user experience is a multi-page website with thoughtful JavaScript enhancements.
-The only downside is the almost-inevitable tangle of jQuery that goes with it.
-Magery is an attempt to fix that.
+Often the best user experience is a multi-page website with thoughtful JavaScript enhancements.
+Today, these enhancements come with a cost: the almost-inevitable tangle of jQuery that accompanies them.
+Magery is an attempt to fix this using shared templates to dynamically update the page.

-If you're interested in the motivations behind this library, you might like to read the [blog post](https://caolan.org/posts/progressive_enhancement_and_modern_javascript.html) that started it (Magery's syntax has since been updated).

 ## Download